 The interior has a low key moodlighting, even during daytime.
 But behind the bar and stools, you find some cosy set tables in the back.
 During the noontime, you have business lunch offered at a good price-value, and in the dinnertime, some real fascinating fusion food is put on the table.

 After 10 p.m., the DJ switches to a new dimension of sound level and the feeling changes to what they call “clubby” around here.
 The “late night food” is then more like a show of exclusive tapas and of so called lounge offerings: snacks, mezze, crostinis and cold cut platters, sashimis, spring rolls, mushrooms and fish salads.
-Meanwhile behind the bar, the cocktail factory is set to full-scale output, mixology gets started, cava and champagne flows wild.
+Meanwhile, behind the bar, the cocktail factory is set to full-scale output, mixology gets started with cava and champagne flowing wild.
 Qui is an all-out fusion institution.

 As the Qui kitchen’s motto goes: “Fusion cooking is not a fancy trend or the latest gig, but a true life philosophy.
 A deep love for the countless exciting flavours of the world’s tremendously rich and colourful cuisines.
 Memories of travels, gardens, grandma’s meals.
 Real cooking has no borders”.